J0J0/VLM_Funktionalanalysis/README.md

 given by *Prof. Dr. Harald Garcke* at the *University of Regensburg* in the winter term 2013/14.
 (German text)

-**Note:**
-These lecture notes are neither official nor errorless.
-If you find mistakes, please notify me or make a pull request.

-**Unfortunately i'm kinda busy right now, so there are some sections in the notes that i didn't have the time to review yet.
-As i'd like to keep the master branch as clean as possible, it'll only include those parts i (at least briefly) reread.
-However, i will upload my raw notes to temporary branches (listed below) for those who don't mind reading my potentially incorrect and incomplete script.**
+**This branch contains the chapter about Sobolev spaces in addition to the master branch.
+Note that it won't be moved to the actual master branch anytime soon.**

+See branch [master](https://github.com/J0J0/VLM_Funktionalanalysis/tree/master) for the master branch (with reviewd content only).
+See branch [master+sobolev](https://github.com/J0J0/VLM_Funktionalanalysis/tree/master+sobolev) for the master branch plus chapter 11.
-See branch [unstable](https://github.com/J0J0/VLM_Funktionalanalysis/tree/unstable) for everything i have.
+See branch [unstable](https://github.com/J0J0/VLM_Funktionalanalysis/tree/unstable) for everything i have up to (and including) chapter 10.
+See branch [unstable+sobolev](https://github.com/J0J0/VLM_Funktionalanalysis/tree/unstable+sobolev) for everything i have (including ch.
+11).